What is the MIB?

 When you order a copy of your MIB Consumer File, it can include:

-• Medical and personal information requested, along with which insurance company requested it and when
+• Medical and personal information requested, along with when it was requested

 • The name of any insurance company that made an inquiry or received a copy of your file